Despite an even tougher lending climate this year, VA loan qualifying standards haven’t changed.

 Valery Behr, veterans advocate for iFreedom Direct®, says, “Our veterans have sacrificed so much for our country, the least we can do is help them achieve their dream of homeownership.”

-For additional information on VA loans and easy qualifying standards, contact a dedicated lender.
+For additional information on VA loans and easy qualifying standards, contact

 * Origination Insight Report published by Ellie Mae, Inc.